Understanding National Populism, Deconstruction, and Economic Nationalism

 I could keep discussing nuances or relating this back to Bernie, but the bottom line here is that: Fascism and Communism have no place in America, they never did.

 We can take progressive and conservative positions, and we can stick it to the establishment when things get out of hand, or simplify things when they get too bureaucratic, but we can’t just undo FDR and LBJ without a ton of aggression toward tens of millions who identify as left.
 Pushing towards this with terms reminiscent of past fascist ideologies is a strange red flag and not helping.

-The right-wing seems to see clearly that Communism is wrong, but I feel like they don’t fully get the other lesson of WWII, that Fascism is also wrong.
+The right-wing seems to see that Communism is clearly wrong, but I feel that they don’t fully understand the other lesson of WWII, that Fascism is also wrong.

 We all want what we want, and we haven’t agreed on much since 1776, but what we do all agree on is coming together using our reason to ensure just laws in the spirit of American democracy and republicanism.

 Factions change and the pendulum swings, and we would all be wise to remember that when one side seems to have unlimited power.